retrohun/bakefat/README.md

 * All FAT32 filesystems created by bakefat on HDD work on DOS >=7.1, Windows 95 OSR2, Windows 98--ME, Windows 2000 (and later derivatives of Windows NT), and they are also able to boot from this filesystem.
 * DOS <7.1 and Windows 95 before OSR2 (such as RTM and OEM) don't support FAT32, DOS >=7.1 does.
 * Windows NT <=4.0 don't support FAT32, Windows 2000 (and later derivates of Windows NT) does.
 See [this forum topic](https://www.betaarchive.com/forum/viewtopic.php?t=44400) for adding FAT32 support to Windows NT 4.0, even for booting.
-* DOS <7.1 (including Windows 95 RTM and IBM PC DOS 7.0) doesn't support FAT count 1, DOS >=7.1 (including Windows 95 OSR2 and IBM PC DOS 7.1) does.
+* DOS <7.1 (including Windows 95 RTM and IBM PC DOS 7.0) doesn't support FAT count 1 (single FAT), DOS >=7.1 (including Windows 95 OSR2 and IBM PC DOS 7.1) does.
+* DOS <5.0 doesn't support reserved sector count larger than 1, DOS >=5.00 does.
 * DOS <4.00 deesn't support >0x10000 sectors (hidden sector count + filesystem sector count), DOS >=4.00 does.
 * DOS 3.30 requires for FAT16 that the cluster size is 2048 bytes.
 DOS >=4.00 doesn't have this requirement.
 * DOS 3.30 requires for HDD that the number of root directory entries is 512 for booting from this filesystem.
 DOS 3.30 after booting doesn't have this requirement.
 DOS >=4.00 doesn't have this requirement.